micromdm/nanodep/docs/operations-guide.md

 * path to tokens

-The file path to the ".p7m" file that Apple generates when retriving the encryptd OAuth tokens from the ABM/ASM/BE portal.
+The file path to the ".p7m" file that Apple generates when retrieving the encrypted OAuth tokens from the ABM/ASM/BE portal.

 If this switch is missing (the default) `deptokens` operates in "keypair generation" mode.
 If this switch is provided `deptokens` operates in "decrypt and decode tokens" mode.
 This follows the two-step upload-certificate then download-token process required for retrieving the DEP OAuth tokens.